 As you may have guessed, today’s article will be about Pokemon.
-We will give you the complete list of all Rabbit Pokemon on the Pokedex.
+We will give you the complete list of all Bunny Pokemon on the Pokedex.
 This is a shortlist, so make sure you check out each Pokemon!

 There are eight Rabbit Pokemon as of February 2021.
 However, only five are officially classified as such while the rest look more like rabbits.

 They include Azumarill and Buneary, Lopunny and Bunnelby as well as Diggersby, Scorbunny.
 Raboot is the Cinderace.

 This ultimate list of Rabbit Pokemon will show you all the Rabbit Pokemon according to the official classification.

 It also includes all the Pokemon that look similar to rabbits, even though they are not classified.
 We have eight of these Pokemon in Total.
 Here’s the basic information.